AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

     Note that you can also [add this profile definition to your shell profile file](../../technical-setup/environment-setup/configure-aws-cli.md#storing-your-aws-profile-name) so that it will always be defined in any terminal session.

-- You can list all the options for `download-results.py` by running the following from the root directory of the repository:
+- You can list all possible arguments and their usage for the results download script with the following:

     ```sh
     ./download-results.py --help
     ```

 - To download results for one or more modules, use the `--modules` option with the module directory name(s) as a comma separated list:

     ```sh
     # Get results from a single module
     ./download-results.py --modules module-name